 Ghana Weather Alert: Thunderstorms, Strong Winds to Hit Coastal Areas Today, May 25

-- The Ghana Meteorological Agency has forecast thunderstorms across coastal and inland areas from this morning into the afternoon
+- The Ghana Meteorological Agency has forecast thunderstorms across coastal and inland areas throughout the day on May 25

 - A rainstorm moving from the Gulf of Guinea is expected to bring cloudiness and varying intensities of rainfall over southern Ghana